JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

 ### Prevention
  To minimize the risk of perpetuating a bias based there are multiple strategies that can be applied when using data, software or algorithms that have the Reinforces Existing Biases label.

- **Analyzing Input data:**  <br>
+ **Choosing and Analyzing Input data:**  <br>
  By analyzing the input data carefully and checking the whether the data origin considered diverse and representative groups, the negative impacts of a bias can be mitigated.
+The data collection groups and methods should also be checked for appropriate represetation and diversity.

 **Testing for biases:** <br>
- There are multiple tests that can check for biases, which can highlight problems.
+ There are multiple tests that can check for biases and highlight potential problems both for data and algorithms.
  Testing the algorithms performance for marginalized groups can also give insight into how the software or algorithm might impact these groups.
+ This should be implemented as a repeating part of the review process to mitigate biases introduced during the development

 **Avoiding harmful tools or policies:**  <br>
  There are tools and policies (e.g. predictive policing policies) that are known to reinforce systemic biases.
 By intentionally excluding these tools from use in algorithms a bias might be avoided.
+Also avoid using tools that were not tested for the current usecase or environment, more on problems with that case and prevention for it under [Danger of Misuse](#danger-of-misuse).

 ### Videos